Overview

 , and SPAGRM

-methods in which model residuals are supported as input.
-For any type of trait, users can select an appropriate model to fit the trait to confounding factors and then calculate model residuals.
-If the sum of the residuals is zero, then it can serve as an input for a GWAS.
+methods that support model residuals as input.
+For any type of trait, users can select an appropriate model to fit the trait against confounding factors and then calculate model residuals.
+If the sum of the residuals is zero, they can serve as input for a GWAS.

 The GRAB

-package supports the below genotype file format for association studies
+package supports the following genotype file formats for association studies:

 PLINK